skvamme/pico_atlast/README.md

 GPIO_SET_FUNCTION
 	( gpiopin function --  ) function is an integer, look it up in pico C API doc

+GPIO_SET_IRQ_ENABLED_WITH_CALLBACK
+	( pin events bool word -- ) word is the compile address, use ['] word to get it events is a bitmapped integer, see C API document

 ******************SPI*******************

 SPI_WRITE_READ_BLOCKING